What is Trout in the Classroom?

-A flagship program of Trout Unlimited's Youth Education efforts, Trout (or Salmon) in the Classroom (TIC or SIC) offers students of all ages a chance to raise salmonids in a classroom setting and then release them into a nearby stream or river.
-Caring for the fish starts to foster a conservation ethic in the students, and the act of walking to a streambank and directly releasing the fingerlings into the water makes a concrete connection between caring for the fish and caring for the water.
+Trout (or Salmon) in the Classroom (TIC or SIC) offers students of all ages a chance to raise Salmonids in a classroom setting and then release them into a nearby stream or river.
+Caring for the fish fosters a conservation ethic in the students, and the act of walking to a streambank and directly releasing the fingerlings into the water makes a concrete connection between caring for the fish and caring for the water.

 Any teacher in any classroom can make TIC or SIC relevant to his or her classroom curriculum.
-In kindergarten, the focus can be on caring, on growth, on understanding life cycles, and on the seasons.
+In kindergarten, the focus can be on caring, growth, understanding life cycles, and the seasons.
 A high school program might explore water chemistry, the nitrogen cycle, natural resource management, and watershed geology and ecology.
-For this reason, TU does not provide one standard curriculum—rather, we offer an ever-growing online lesson plan library.
+For this reason, TU offers an ever-growing online lesson plan library.
 Teachers across the country share their tried-and-true activity ideas, which are arranged by subject.

-Because TIC brings nature into the classroom, it allows students to develop a personal bond and sense of the conservation ethics that are at the core of TU's mission.
-Across the country, TU staff and volunteers in 35 states are involved in more than 500 TIC and SIC projects, which is a large fraction of the 2,000+ TIC and SIC projects in the United States.
+Because TIC brings nature into the classroom, it allows students to develop a personal bond and sense of conservation ethics that are at the core of TU’s mission.
+Young anglers better understand the value of their local fisheries when they have seen the trout life cycle up close and personal in this way.
+For this reason, TU staff and volunteers in 35 states are involved in more than 1,500 TIC and SIC projects, which is a large fraction of the 4,000+ TIC and SIC projects in the United States.